6 Things in Your Yard That Are Bringing Mice to Your Home

 Shutterstock / J.A.
 Dunbar

-This one follows the same logic as the bird feeder: The food you intend for other animals makes a great snack for hungry mice, too.
-So keep it contained.
-Make sure to keep any pet food in a sealed container, Terminix recommends.
-Store it in the garage if possible—and keep it covered.
+This one follows the same logic as the bird feeder: The food you intend for other animals makes a great snack for hungry mice, so keep it contained.
+McHale advises storing pet food in sealed plastic containers.
+This is especially important if you're keeping it in your garage or basement, places where mice tend to hide out.

 Trash bins